Adjustments for neurodiversity Reasonable adjustments at work

 This means that adjustments that suit one neurodivergent person might not help someone else with the same condition.

-Employers should listen to the employee when discussing reasonable adjustments and make suggestions where appropriate.
+Employers should listen to the worker when discussing reasonable adjustments and make suggestions where appropriate.

 Someone might not know what support will help them.
 Especially if: